Woodturner's Resource

 Re: Nova 1624 - adding variable speed

-Looks like a great upgrade, Steve. thumbsup Well done.
+Looks like a great upgrade, Steve. smiley=thumbsup.gif Well done.

 For your remote control box, I'd highly recommend using a box with magnets on it so you can place it in a variety of locations.
 I just have a magnetic remote on-off switch for my Powermatic, and I use it much more than I use the main power switch on the front panel of the lathe.
 I often have the remote stuck on the bed of the lathe right by the banjo.
 I can just drop my right hand and hit the switch.